dhardy/rfcs/text/0000-system-random.md

 # Motivation
 [motivation]: #motivation

+This RFC was proposed in [Rand #648].
+Provision of a secure source of random numbers may be seen as a core Operating System service:

+-   this is OS-specific, yet all major OSes and many emulation/sandbox environments have at least one randomness source
+-   almost all `std` platforms have some form of randomness source provided by the OS, while most other platforms do not have standard solutions (although they may have device-specific ones)
+-   providing random data is simple relative to all the things that can be done with it

 Currently both the Rand's [`OsRng`] and `libstd`'s `hashmap_random_keys` function (an internal detail used to implement [`RandomState`]) implement an interface to random data provided by the current platform's interface.
-This is a complex interface that must be duplicated.
+This is a complex interface that must be duplicated since the `hashmap_random_keys` function is not exposed from `std` (and not sufficently generic).

-Additionally, some users believe this interface should be exposed by the `std`
-lib: see [Rand #648].

-Finally, this could be leveraged to provide uniform `no_std` support via usage of [`lang_items`].
+Additionally, this could be leveraged to provide uniform `no_std` support via usage of [`lang_items`].

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation